nextras/dbal/docs/default.md

 ### Transactions & savepoints

 The Connection interface provides a convenient API for working with transactions.
 You can easily `beginTransaction()`, `commitTransaction()` and `rollbackTransaction()`.
 Usually, you need to react to an exception by calling the rollback method.
-For such use case there is a `transactional()` helper method that makes its callback atomic.
+For such a use case, there is a `transactional()` helper method that makes its callback atomic.

 ```php
 $connection->transactional(function (Connection $connection) {